 (Not that there’s anything wrong with frugal posts!
 I like reading Tread Lightly, Retire Early’s frugal friday series personally because it’s a diary peek into her life.)

-(OK, no one said ‘burn the witch’ but I presume that was not far off hahaha.)
+(OK, no one said ‘burn that witch’ but I presume that was not far off hahaha.)